aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/importtableoptions/_index.md

 ```

-For the description of this property, please see [getConvertGridStyle()](../../com.aspose.cells/importtableoptions\#getConvertGridStyle--)
+Indicates whether apply the style of the grid view to cells.

 **Parameters:**
 | Parameter | Type | Description |